All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GI Side Effects and Gastric Emptying

 The most common side effects are gastrointestinal because tirzepatide slows gastric emptying.
-Your stomach holds food longer than it is used to, which causes feelings of fullness, bloating, and sometimes nausea.
+Your stomach holds food longer than it's used to, which causes feelings of fullness, bloating, and sometimes nausea.
 This is actually the same mechanism that helps you eat less and lose weight.
 The GI system gradually adapts to the medication, which is why side effects tend to be worst during dose increases and improve with time.
+For a complete cost breakdown, see our compare tirzepatide prices.

 The GIP Advantage